Robyn Hitchcock: Personal life

 Hitchcock was born in Paddington in West London, son of novelist Raymond Hitchcock (writer of Percy).
 He grew up in the small village of Abbots Worthy, Hampshire, near Winchester.
-He was educated at Winchester College, where he was a "groovy and alternative" friend of Julia Darling, daughter of a physics teacher at the college; his song "Underground Sun" is about her.
-While at Winchester College, he is introduced to Aldous Huxley's autobiographical tale of drug use, The Doors of Perception, and to the music of Bob Dylan, The Beach Boys, The Beatles, Jimi Hendrix, and Pink Floyd.
-Even though he objected to worship, he joined in singing a "cornucopia of tunes" of Church of England hymns including "Eternal Father, Strong to Save", "Guide Me, O Thou Great Redeemer", and "Jerusalem", which he describes as "fabulous, permanent songs".
+He was educated at Winchester College, where he was a "groovy and alternative" friend of writer Julia Darling, daughter of a physics teacher at the college; his song "Underground Sun" is about her.

+While at Winchester College, Hitchcock introduced to Aldous Huxley's autobiographical tale of drug use, The Doors of Perception.
+He also discovered the music of Bob Dylan, The Beach Boys, The Beatles, Jimi Hendrix, and Pink Floyd.
+Even though he objected to worship, Hitchcock joined in singing a "cornucopia of tunes" of Church of England hymns including "Eternal Father, Strong to Save", "Guide Me, O Thou Great Redeemer", and "Jerusalem", which he describes as "fabulous, permanent songs".
 After leaving Winchester in 1972, he went to art school in London.

-He collaborated with director Jonathan Demme in 1998 for a live concert and film Storefront Hitchcock, and later appeared in Demme's 2004 remake of The Manchurian Candidate, in which he played double agent Laurent Tokar.
-He appeared in Demme's Rachel Getting Married in 2008, singing and playing guitar in the wedding-party band.
+In 1998, he collaborated with film director Jonathan Demme on a number of projects.
+In 1998, they collaborated for a live concert and film Storefront Hitchcock.
+He also appeared in Demme's 2004 remake of The Manchurian Candidate, in which he played the small role of double agent Laurent Tokar.
+Hitchcock also appeared in Demme's Rachel Getting Married in 2008, singing and playing guitar in a wedding-party band.

 In September 2008, he joined the Disko Bay Cape Farewell expedition to the West Coast of Greenland.
 Cape Farewell is a UK-based arts organisation that brings artists, scientists and communicators together to instigate a cultural response to climate change.
 In August 2015, he moved to Nashville, Tennessee.

-He lives in East Nashville with his wife Emma Swift and their cats.
+As of 2024, Hitchcock lived in East Nashville with his wife Emma Swift and their cats.
 He had a daughter, Maisie, from a previous relationship; she died in 2023 of peritoneal cancer.

 In his 2024 memoir 1967: How I Got There and Why I Never Left, Hitchcock stated "I am what would in the twenty-first century be called 'on the spectrum': it turns out that I have most of the symptoms of Asperger's, at the high-functioning end of autism."